tsnellgrove/dark_castle/castle_to_do.md

 		DONE: score_dict => state_dict
 		DONE: timer_dict => state_dict
 		DONE: use .lower() on input
-		Implement 'import textwrap'
+		DONE: Implement 'import textwrap'
 			DONE: Create printtw() function (see: https://www.geeksforgeeks.org/textwrap-text-wrapping-filling-python/)
 			DONE: Test printtw() on opening text in Main Routine
 			DONE: Extend to all other existing print() commands
-			DONE: Full test of game with examine all normalize each "if verb"
+			DONE: Full test of game with examine all
-		sort out score printing - currently have score printed in 3 different locations: score(), end(), look() look at local variable usage to simplify code (e.g. score_dict) clean up variable passing
+		DONE: sort out score printing - currently have score printed in 3 different locations: score(), end(), look() look at local variable usage to simplify code (e.g. score_dict) clean up variable passing
+		normalize each "if verb"
-		separate descriptions into text file and import at start of game document the terms of art (e.g. items vs. features vs. view_only) More testing - Offer the boys $0.50 to finish the game and $0.35 bug bounty docstrings for all functions [?]
+		separate descriptions into text file and import at start of game document the terms of art (e.g. items vs. features vs. view_only)

 Updates for v 1.8
 	Post to GitHub using working Copy

 Maintenance, clean-up, and features I should implement someday
+		docstrings for all functions [?]
 		"close" verb
 		5th room - mouse hole - to exercise existing capabilities (e.g. "food" that can be eaten) copper key opens cabinet which holds potion